What is a Maneki Neko? Everything you need to know (2022)

 I. What is a Maneki Neko?

-Maneki-Neko is also known as “lucky cats” – The figures are commonly seen in the entry areas of stores, restaurants, casinos, and hotels.
-So, what does Maneki Neko mean?
-The Maneki-Neko (招き猫), which is translated to ”beckoning cat”, is a popular Japanese figurine widely held to bestow good fortune upon its owner.
 Traditional Maneki Neko is depicted in the figurine, and one paw is raised in a beckoning gesture common in Japanese culture.
 You can find vintage Maneki-Neko constructed of a variety of materials, including wood, stone, metal, handmade porcelain, and cast iron.
 Some Maneki-Neko even has a mechanical paw that can be swung back and forth.

 II.
 History of Maneki Neko